pewsou/asyncflow-objc/README.md

 6. *Session* - any batch of data submitted to processing by single call of *call/cast* method OR set of procedures submitted for repeated execution.
 Each session has unique ID.

 # Available Concurrency/Asynchronity Patterns
 1. *Pipelining* - multiple data, multiple procedures.
 Proc1 is applied to item 1, result passed to Proc2, while Proc1 starts working on item 2 and so on.
 New data items can be submitted anytime.
-The execution is transparently performed using internal threadpool, while executing threads mapped 1:1 onto available CPUs providing by this some degree of parallelization.
+The execution is transparently performed using internal threadpool, while executing threads mapped, onto available CPUs providing by this some degree of parallelization.